-They have several other options for lactose-free milk if you want to try different amounts of milk fat for a more or less creamy product, including Natrel 1% Lactose Free Milk and Natrel Lactose Free Whole Milk.
+They have several other options for lactose-free milk if you want to try different amounts of milk fat for a more or less creamy product, including Natrel 1% Lactose-Free Milk and Natrel Lactose-Free Whole Milk.

-They come in 14 fluid ounce sized bottles that you can keep in the pantry or chill in the fridge.
+The smaller ones come in 14 fluid ounce sized bottles that you can keep in the pantry or chill in the fridge.

 This milk contains lactase and some added vitamins A and D. It also contains some vitamin E as a natural preservative.